-Non-economic damages – also referred to as intangible damages or general damages – are damages that are meant to cover non-monetary losses that cannot be accurately quantified.
+Non-Economic Damages Non-economic damages – also referred to as intangible damages or general damages – are damages that are meant to cover non-monetary losses that cannot be accurately quantified.
 These include:

-Pain and suffering damages are meant to compensate you for the physical pain, discomfort, mental anguish, and stress caused by your injuries.
+Pain and Suffering Pain and suffering damages are meant to compensate you for the physical pain, discomfort, mental anguish, and stress caused by your injuries.
 In order to recover pain and suffering damages in a Michigan personal injury case, you need to prove the following elements.

 Your Detroit personal injury lawyer might determine the value of pain and suffering damages using one of the following methods:

 - Your injuries have resulted in an impairment that might be obvious to other people.

 - Your impairment affects your mobility, functionality, and ability to lead a normal life.

 Multiplier Method In this method, you can calculate the value of your pain and suffering damages by multiplying your economic damages by a number between 1 and 5 – depending on how serious your injuries are.